 Keep in mind that when you buy shares of an S&P tracking ETF you're not buying the actual shares of the companies comprising the S&P 500, you're buying units of a single stock (ETF).
 It is possible that something happens to, say, SPY itself, since it is, after all, just a single stock ran by a company.
 I don't think it very probable, but technically it is possible.
 Note that, like single stocks, many ETFs have also failed in the past for various reasons.

 I actually happen to be an index fan (DIA, because of monthly dividends and it correlates well with the S&P too) but I think relying on them exclusively is what I call "pseudo-diversification" or "diversifiction" or "diworseification".
 In my opinion, it is almost always better to buy individual stocks and create your own index (especially if you do not get charged commissions) if you want to go that route.
 Heck, there are several stocks that are already index-like as is (BRK and GE come to mind).
+Companies making money from ETF fees will try and convince you that buying single stocks is futile "stock picking" with all the bad connotations but leave out all the benefits.

 Of course, most investors not completely indoctrinated in investing in index replicating ETFs eventually ask themselves "I wonder which of the several S&P 500 ETFs performs best?" and then notice that there are other indexes and weightings that perform even better.
 From there I find they are quick to notice simply that many individual stocks perform better.